menu

 Demographics

 Yampa is a somewhat ethnically-diverse town.
 The people who call Yampa home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Yampa residents report their race to be White, followed by Native American.
-Important ancestries of people in Yampa include German, English, Irish, Welsh, and Norwegian.
+Important ancestries of people in Yampa include German, English, Irish, Welsh, and Polish.

 The most common language spoken in Yampa is English.
 Other important languages spoken here include Polish and Spanish.